Thejashree-M/ML_Algorithms/README.md

 # ML_Algorithms

 Supervised and Unsupervised Machine Learning algorithms applied on various data sets.
-Also includes work on recommendation systems, association rules and PCA.
+Also includes work on recommendation systems, association rules, PCA and Text mining.